Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 If you have free weights, invest in a compact rack to get them from getting in the way.

-Most crucial, clean and sterilize your equipment after each usage.
-Sweat or other germs can readily be transmitted onto your equipment, even if you are not sharing it.
+Clean and sterilize your equipment after each usage.
+Sweat or other germs can readily be transmitted to your equipment, even if you are not sharing it.

 Take care of your equipment by keeping it organized and clean.